unjs/unstorage/docs/content/6.drivers/github.md

 ---
-navigation.title: GitHub
+title: GitHub
+description: Map files from a remote github repository (readonly).
 ---

-# GitHub

-Map files from a remote github repository (readonly).

 This driver fetches all possible keys once and keep it in cache for 10 minutes.
 Due to GitHub rate limit, it is highly recommanded to provide a token.
 It only applies to fetching keys.